entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 ## Overview

-Starting with v7.2, an Entando Application can be configured to enable a multitenant architecture where tenants share an infrastructure but are informationally isolated.
+An Entando Application can be configured to enable a multitenant architecture where tenants share the infrastructure but are informationally isolated.
+On Entando v7.3, the full capapbilities of bundles can be utilized in a multitenant environment with installations and data confined to each tenant.

 This document provides an overview of multitenancy and Entando's implementation.

 ## Core Concepts